chebizarro/nostr-git/OPERATIONS/PHASE3-REFLECTION.md

 - TS2307: Cannot find module 'isomorphic-git/http/web' (`src/lib/github-http.ts`)
 - TS2307: Cannot find module '@isomorphic-git/lightning-fs' (`src/lib/workers/git-worker.ts`)
 - TS2305: Module '@nostr-git/git-wrapper' has no exported member 'IsomorphicGitProvider' (update imports or wrapper exports)

+Update: These errors were addressed by aligning tsconfigs to the repo base, using DI for `GitProvider` and FS in `git-worker.ts`, and avoiding direct env-bound imports in critical paths.
+Typecheck and tests now pass for core.

 ## Next steps (immediate)
 1. Core: Replace direct `isomorphic-git/http/web` and `@isomorphic-git/lightning-fs` imports with `@nostr-git/git-wrapper` factory and abstractions; add minimal adapter if needed.